 Various factors impact performance when using recovery software.
 The size of the disk, its condition, the connection type, and the type of recovery chosen all contribute to the length of time required.
 Unsurprisingly a 250GB SATA disk can be scanned and data recovered quicker than a 1TB HDD.

-In testing, Disk Drill repeatedly returned the contents of the unmountable 16GB USB drive within five minutes.
+In testing, Disk Drill repeatedly returned the contents of the 512MB virtual drive within a few seconds.
 That's a good result, and indicative of similar performance on larger devices – assuming optimum conditions.